 Derivatives Risk.
 The use of derivatives, including options contracts and swaps, involves a variety of risks, which may be different from, or greater than, the risks associated with investing in traditional securities, such as stocks and bonds.
 Changes in the value of a derivative may not correlate perfectly with, and may be more sensitive to market events than, the underlying asset, rate or index, and a derivative instrument may expose a Fund to losses in excess of its initial investment.
 In addition, certain of a Fund's options positions may expire worthless.
 Derivatives may be difficult to value, difficult for a Fund to buy or sell at an opportune time or price and difficult, or even impossible, to terminate or otherwise offset.
 Utilizing derivatives may result in losses to a Fund, and investing in derivatives may reduce the Fund's returns and increase the Fund's price volatility.
-The counterparty to a derivative transaction (including, if applicable, a Fund's clearing broker, the derivatives exchange or the clearinghouse) may be unable or unwilling to honor its financial obligations in respect of the transaction.
-Because OTC options are not guaranteed for settlement by a clearing broker, they are generally considered to have greater counterparty risk than exchange-traded options, which are issued and guarantee for settlement by the OCC and their clearing members rather than a bank or a broker.
-To the extent a Fund uses exchange-traded options, although clearing member's bankruptey, as the Fund would be limited to recovering only a pro rata share of all available funds segregated on behalf of the clearing member's customers for the relevant account class.
-It is also possible that a clearing member could use fund assets that were commingled with other client assets to satisfy used to the clients' adjust and adjust andjust andjust an
+The counterparty to a derivative transaction (including, if applicable, a Fund's clearing broker, the derivatives exchange or the clearingbouse) may be unable or unwilling to honor its financial obligations in respect of the transaction.
+Because OTC options are not guaranteed for settlement by a clearing broker, they are generally considered to have greater counterparty risk than exchange-traded options, which are issued and guaranteed for settlement by the OCC and their clearing members rather than a bank or a broker.
+To the extent a Fund uses exchange-traded options, although clearing members guarantee performance of their clients' obligations to the clearing house, there is a risk that the assets of the Fund might not be fully protected in the event of the clearing member's bankruptey, as the Fund would be limited to recovering only a pro rata share of all available funds segregated on behalf of the clearing member's customers for the relevant account class.
+It is also possible that a clearing member could use Fund assets that were commingled with other client assets to satisfy such other clients' losses.
+In certain cases, a F